-- District computers, telephones, and other electronic devices and the data stored on them are to remain at all times on District property. - All messages created, sent, or received over the Internet, the intranet, or the District's voice mail, e-mail, or other systems is property of the Coachella Valley Public Cemetery District and should be considered non-private communications, even if the information itself is confidential with respect to third parties outside the District. - Employees have no right to privacy as to any information or file transmitted or stored through the District's systems. - Although the voice mail, e-mail, and other systems may be accessed by passwords, that does not mean that the messages are confidential. - Emails, documents, text messages may also be considered public records. - Employees must assume that someone other than the intended recipient may read any and all messages. - The District reserves the right to retrieve and read any message or file. - Employees should be aware that even when a message is erased or a visit to a website is closed, it is still possible to recreate the message or locate the website, and messages may be retrieved from third-party service providers. - As such, Internet, e-mail, and other electronic messages are considered public communications. - All communications, including text and images, may be disclosed by the District to law enforcement or other third parties without prior consent of the sender or receiver. - Messages should be limited to the conduct of District business. - Voice mail, e-mail, and text messages should not be used for conducting personal business. - Messages must not contain anything that may be reasonably considered offensive or disruptive to anyone.
-Offensive content includes, but is not limited to: - sexual or racial comments, jokes, or images; gender-specific comments; or - any comment that would offend someone on the basis of his/her/their age, gender, sexual orientation, religion, national origin, disability, or any other classification protected by federal, state, or local law. - Any use of voice mail, e- mail, or text messages to harass or discriminate is unlawful and strictly prohibited.
+- District computers, telephones, and other electronic devices and the data stored on them are to remain at all times on District property. - All messages created, sent, or received over the Internet, the intranet, or the District's voice mail, e-mail, or other systems is property of the Coachella Valley Public Cemetery District and should be considered non-private communications, even if the information itself is confidential with respect to third parties outside the District. - Employees have no right to privacy as to any information or file transmitted or stored through the District's systems. - Although the voice mail, e-mail, and other systems may be accessed by passwords, that does not mean that the messages are confidential. - Emails, documents, text messages may also be considered public records. - Employees must assume that someone other than the intended recipient may read any and all messages. - The District reserves the right to retrieve and read any message or file. - Employees should be aware that even when a message is erased or a visit to a website is closed, it is still possible to recreate the message or locate the website, and messages may be retrieved from third-party service providers.
+As such, Internet, e-mail, and other electronic messages are considered public communications. - All communications, including text and images, may be disclosed by the District to law enforcement or other third parties without prior consent of the sender or receiver. - Messages should be limited to the conduct of District business. - Voice mail, e-mail, and text messages should not be used for conducting personal business. - Unauthorized review, duplication, dissemination, removal, damage, or alteration of files, passwords, computer systems or programs, voice mail messages, e-mail messages, text messages, or other District property, or improper use of information obtained by unauthorized means, may be grounds for disciplinary action, up to and including termination. - In addition, portable media devices, including but not limited to cell phones, smartphones, MP3 players, iPod® devices, and flash drives, must be used in strict compliance with this policy and all other District policies. - Such devices may not be used for unauthorized download or storage of District data, software, or other information.

+- Messages must not contain anything that may be reasonably considered offensive or disruptive to anyone.
+Offensive content includes, but is not limited to: - o sexual or racial comments, jokes, or images; gender-specific comments; or - o any comment that would offend someone on the basis of his/her/their age, gender, sexual orientation, religion, national origin, disability, or any other classification protected by federal, state, or local law. - Any use of voice mail, e- mail, or text messages to harass or discriminate is unlawful and strictly prohibited.